rvega1204/kafka-example/README.md

 ## License

 This project is licensed under the MIT License.
+It's free to update and modify, so enjoy!

 ## Acknowledgments